Read more of our latest news and events

 Just don’t do it with jewelry on...it’s like a nasty chemical bath that will most likely party (in a bad way) with your gold.
 The chemicals used to kill bacteria in pools create a harsh environment for jewelry, and they’re even more concentrated in hot tubs.

-The dreaded “body chemistry” is a bit of a wild card.
+“body chemistry” is a bit of a wild card.
 The simple fact that people’s hormones are different and a variety of things may come out of their pores makes this a difficult factor to nail down.
-But it’s a real thing that can cause gold to tarnish more quickly for some people.
-Unfortunately, unless you have experience with gold-filled and know how it works with your skin, the only way to know is to try it.
+But it’s a real thing that can cause the metal under the gold to tarnish more quickly for some people.
 For 90% of people, it’s a love match.
 For the other 10%, pieces might not be quite as sparkly after a few months.

 Perfume, hairspray, lotions...and worst of all, sunscreen!
 Try to minimize these kinds of things ending up on your jewelry by putting your jewelry on last or taking it off for certain activities.
 Here are a list of some common products: